Jitenderkumar2030/DatevAI/README.md

 **DatevAI** is an intelligent, modular platform that empowers German tax advisors, accountants, and SMEs by automating DATEV-style bookkeeping, document analysis, financial reporting, and compliance — all using AI and Machine Learning.

-> ✅ Built on the foundation of TallySmartAI
+> ✅ Built on the foundation of DatevAI
 > 🇩🇪 Tailored for the German accounting ecosystem
 > 💼 Ideal for freelancers, Steuerberater, and accounting firms